wumbomumbo/eligibility-intel/README.md

 This project is an open source reimplementation of eligibility related stuff.

 > [!NOTE]
-> Apple has made this effectively useless without modding system files or spoofing your SMBIOS, with this you can enable the UI but the Anvil framework will prevent the AI downloading.
+> Past 15.2 Beta 3 Apple has made this effectively useless without modding system files or spoofing your SMBIOS, with this you can enable the UI but the Anvil framework will prevent the AI downloading.
+>
-> This tool works best on 15.2 Beta 2 or lower.
+> This tool works best on 15.2 Beta 2 or lower, however I personally couldn't get the AI models to fully download.

 ## Disclaimer